 “He’s gonna go nuts when he sees you..I can feel it.”
 OK, he’s cool as a cucumber, not the type who goes nuts, but nice try new hometown bestie guy.

-I looked to my left to see one of the local sisters was making out with her new BF from upstate NY.
+I looked to my left to see one of the local sisters making out with her new boyfriend from upstate NY.
 I bet your parents would never make you leave your guy with no word at 4 am.
 Keep on kissing..I pray that’s me on this vacation, with Dreamboat.

-I started walking toward the ride – then looked back.
+I started walking towards the ride – then looked back.
 There they were..all 16 of them, standing and watching, along with a few fist pumps and shouts.

 ‘Yaay, keep going, Lisa!’